Publication Ethics Policy

 Plagiarism is when somebody presents the work of others (data, words or theories) as if they were his/her own and without proper acknowledgment.

-Plagiarized text found in a published manuscript is withdrawn from the journal's website after careful review and approval by the Editor-in-Chief.
+Plagiarized text found in a published manuscript is withdrawn from the journal's website after careful review and approval by the Chief Editor.
 For electronic versions of plagiarized manuscripts, supplements containing "retraction notes", links to the original papers, and notices of retraction have been published in the respective journals.

 https://publicationethics.org/files/u2/02A_Plagiarism_Submitted.pdf